-exchange There offers, are other like in for an existing model of mobile/fridge/washing machine etc, you can get a new model at a reduced price.
+There are other offers, like in exchange for an existing model of mobile/fridge/washing machine etc, you can get a new model at a reduced price.
 You may have also observed in your neighbouring markets notices of "winter sale", "summer sale", "trade fairs" "Diwali offers", "discount up to 70%" and many other schemes to attract customers to buy certain products.
 All these are incentives offered by manufacturers or dealers to increase the sale of their goods.
 These incentives may be in the form of free samples, gifts, discount coupons, demonstrations, shows, contests etc. All these measures normally motivate the customers to buy more and thus, it increases sales of the product.
 This approach of selling goods is known as "Sales Promotion".